Kick off the new tax year with 50% off ANY of our accountancy packages!

 Crunch has produced our own IR35 Calculator tool which takes into account all the factors that could affect your IR35 status, producing more detailed results than CEST.
-The tool can be used by contractors to get a free indicative IR35 status assessment.
+The tool can be used by contractors to get a free IR35 status assessment.
 We also offer a detailed report outlining all the areas of risk for IR35 which can be purchased for just £49.50 +VAT.

-The length of contract is a factor but it must be considered in the context of the overall assignment.
+The length of the contract is a factor but it must be considered in the context of the overall assignment.

 A long contract may be acceptable for a complex project where the specialist input of a contractor is required, and where the contractor’s skills are scarce and not available to the end-client.
 However, a long contract, maybe covering maternity leave in an organisation may be viewed as simply a replacement for an employee, and the nature of the assignment would be one of an employee.

 Many shorter contracts for different clients – overlapping at times – could be a good indicator that the PSC operates outside IR35.